Qihao-He/ece574-VC/README.md

 # ece574-VC
-This is ece574 version control.
+This is ece574 Version Control.